Supriya Mondal

-Supriya Mondal, born on 12 January 1997 hails from a little fishing village in Shahpur, West Bengal.
-He is an Indian swimmer and trains at the Dolphin Academy, Bangalore under coach Nihar Ameen who has trained Olympians like Virdhawal Khade and Sandeep Sejwal.
+Supriya Mondal (born 12 January 1997) is an Indian swimmer and trains at the Dolphin Academy, Bangalore under coach Nihar Ameen who has trained Olympians like Virdhawal Khade and Sandeep Sejwal.
 Srikanth is supported by the GoSports Foundation, Bangalore and has been part of their scholarship programme since 2012.

+Personal life

+Supriya Mondal hails from a little fishing village in Shahpur, West Bengal.

 Career

 Early career

 Mondal won gold medal in the 100m and 200m butterfly events, and a silver medal in the 50m butterfly event at the Junior National Championships in Goa, 2009.
 In the 39th Junior National Aquatic Championship, Chennai 2012, Mondal took one gold and one silver in the 100m and 200m butterfly events respectively.

 2013

 Mondal represented India at the 2013 Asian Youth Games in Nanjing, China and finished 6th in the 200m butterfly event.
 In the 40th junior nationals in Hyderabad he won two gold and a silver, creating the national record in the 200m butterfly event along the way.
 At the senior nationals in Trivandrum, Mondal collected a silver in 200m butterfly and a bronze in the 100m of the same discipline.